City-of-Helsinki/structured-log-transfer/README.md

 ### Docker compose

-Use `docker compose up --detach --build` to build and run the testing containers.
+Use `docker compose --profile test-1 up --detach --build` to build and run the testing containers (configuration 1, change `--profile test-1` to `--profile test-2` to run second configuration).
-You can also use `make up` if you have make installed.
+You can also use `make up` (or `make up2`) if you have make installed.

-When tests have completed, run `docker compose down --volumes --remove-orphans` (or `make down`) to remove the containers.
+When tests have completed, run `docker compose --profile test-1 --profile test-2 down --volumes --remove-orphans` (or `make down`) to remove the containers.

 ## Verifying the results